 Likewise, your attorney may argue the information you provided was, in fact, not false or misleading; or you did not know it was false or misleading information.
 If you reasonably believed the information you provided was true, you cannot be convicted.

-However, the best defense is that there is simply insufficient evidence to convict you of unemployment insurance fraud.
+However, the best defense is that there is simply insufficient evidence to convict you of unemployment insurance fraud in California.
 This is a relatively new crime, so there may be pressure on the government and police to make arrests, investigate, and file charges against individuals suspected of committing the crime.
 However, this rush under pressure may result in cases being filed that do not contain the proper threshold of evidence to lead to a conviction.

 Just because information on your application may not be fully truthful does not mean you were the one that provided the information.
 It also does not mean it was false at the time you filed the information.
 There may be a delay in the investigative process, and things could have changed from the time you filed your application until the time your case is pursued, such that the information you provided is now no longer correct.